Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Problem Formulation and Preliminaries

-for any $\cB \in \fF_\cS.$ As discussed in \cite{metelli2023tale}, this process is non-Markovian and non-stationary when the reset distribution $\rp_t$ depends on the history $H_{t}.$ \end{remark}
+for any $\cB \in \fF_\cS.$ As discussed in \cite{metelli2023tale}, this process is non-Markovian and non-stationary when the reset distribution $\rp_n$ depends on the history $H_{n}.$ \end{remark}

-\textbf{Research Goals}: Obtain lower and upper bounds on the estimation error for the VaR and CVaR of $\cF(M, f)$ related to the unknown underlying MCP $(M, f).$ Formally, our goal is to obtain bounds on
+\textbf{Research Goals}: Obtain lower and upper bounds on the samples needed to obtain an $\epsilon$-accurate estimate of a risk measure $\eta(M, f)$ related to the unknown underlying MCP $(M, f).$ Formally, our goal is to first obtain bounds on

 and